openpolitics/groupthink/README.md

 # Votebot

-An app which monitors manifesto PRs, and decides if consensus has been reached.
+A collaborative writing platform built on top of GitHub, originally designed for open policymaking and manifesto writing.

+It has two main functions:

+1. Provide a friendly interface to make changes (using pull requests) to GitHub-hosted Jekyll websites, using Markdown.

+2. Monitor discussion in those pull requests, and layer on a voting system to determine what should be merged in.
+Voting is done using special symbols in pull requests, which are counted by the app.
+Status is set using the GitHub commit status API.

+The system was originally implemented for the collaborative manifesto project at https://openpolitics.org.uk/manifesto.
+The canonical instance of this app for that project is https://votebot.openpolitics.org.uk

 ## Usage

+... to be written ...

 ### Voting rules

+... to be written ...

 ## Get your own!

-This isn't a simple process, unfortunately, but we'll help you through as best we can...
+If you want to run your own open democratic platform, you can!
+This isn't a simple process yet, unfortunately, but we'll help you through as best we can...

 Note that currently the style and headers of the deployed app will still match the [OpenPolitics Manifesto version](https://votebot.openpolitics.org.uk).
-A change for that will be coming soon.
+A [change for that](https://github.com/openpolitics/votebot/issues/42) will be coming soon.

 ### Set up a GitHub repository for your content